Anandashram, Kanhangad: Daily routine

 The Ashram is centered around the single activity of chanting the mantra "Om Sri Ram Jai Ram Jai Jai Ram."

 During the lifetime of Swami Ramdas, the mantra was chanted throughout the day in the main Bhajan Hall, except for the times when he would engage in discussions with visitors in the Bhajan Hall after lunch and dinner.
 Devotees used to meditate in Swami Ramdas's room from 5 am to 6 am, after which Swami Ramdas would spend the day with the devotees.
 Dinner was served at 7.30 pm.

-Today the mantra is chanted continuously from 6 am to 6 pm in one of the three samadhis or tombs in the Ashram: the samadhis of Swami Ramdas, Mataji Krishnabai, and Swami Sachidananda.
+Today the mantra is chanted from 6 am to 6 pm in one of the three samadhis or tombs in the Ashram: the samadhis of Swami Ramdas, Mataji Krishnabai, and Swami Sachidananda.
 In the Bhajan hall, in addition to Ramnam, the following are also chanted: Vishnusahasranam, Gurustuti, Hanuman Chalisa, chapters of the Gita by children, "Arunachala Shiva", "Namo Ramanaya" and "Aksharamanamala" (in deference to Sri Ramana Maharshi), "Om Nama Shivaya" and "Hare Rama Hare Krishna."
 Spaces are also available for silent meditation.
 The practice of meditating in Swami Ramdas's room in the early hours of the morning continues.

 However, visitors are not under any compulsion to participate in these activities.
 What N.B.
 Butani, an early devotee of Swami Ramdas and Mother Krishnabai, said of the Ashram in 1946 continues to hold true:

 "There is only one condition for stay in that Ashram: there is a bell rung four times a day when, wherever you be, whatever you be engaged in you must drop and run to the dining hall for breakfast, lunch, afternoon tea and dinner; for the rest, you may go in for any study you like or for any Sadhana you please."

-The only difference now is that there is no bell for the afternoon tea; instead, tea is carried by Ashram workers all around the Ashram buildings and given to devotees wherever they might have chosen to spend the warm afternoon hours.
+The difference now is that there is no bell for the afternoon tea; instead, tea is carried by Ashram workers all around the Ashram buildings and given to devotees wherever they might have chosen to spend the warm afternoon hours.

 Free food

 Anandashram gives free breakfast, lunch, tea and dinner to all devotees who stay in the hostels inside the Ashram and also to all casual visitors.
-The food is vegetarian and usually includes plenty of milk products made out of milk from the Ashram cows.
+The food is vegetarian and includes plenty of milk products made out of milk from the Ashram cows.